Work With Us!Current Job Openings

 • Provides confidential trauma-informed “warm line” services accompanying families to navigate systems

-• Manages a case load, provides case-specific advocacy & intervention at agency or ministry levels
+• Case manage and provide case-specific advocacy & necessary intervention at agency or ministry levels

-• Liaises with MCFD Senior Policy Analyst to consult on casework, alert government to systemic barriers that callers encounter & to receive up-to-date policy and standards
+• Liaise with MCFD Senior Policy Analyst to consult on Support Line casework, alert government to systemic barriers that callers encounter & to receive up-to-date policy and standards

-• Develops & delivers public legal education workshops relating to kinship care, family law, MCFD policy for the Support Line and the coordination of parenting related Circle workshops
+• Contribute to the development & delivery of public legal education relating to kinship care, family law, MCFD policy for the Support Line and the coordination of parenting related Circle workshops

 • Develops & maintains strategic relationships with key government & community agencies